• Skip to primary navigation

 Temperament

-The Shamo Chicken is not a friendly bird, and adding them to your flock can have disastrous results.
+The Shamo Chicken is not a friendly bird, and even with knowing how to introduce new chickens, you can still have disastrous results.
 The Shamo Chicken was bred to be a fighting breed, and this has sadly made them very aggressive.
 They don’t tend to do well with other chickens, especially when housed with a docile breed.
 Shamos may also be trouble around smaller animals.
 This breed is known to be aggressive as chicks, and Shamo Roosters should never be housed together.

 Outside of other animals, the breed has been noted to act calmly, but small children should not be left alone around them.
 The best way to guarantee your Shamo Chicken is socialized to humans is by handling them from a young age; not doing so may leave you with an angry hen.